kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ### Requirements

 - Only support single linear upgrade: A &#8594; B && B &#8594; C; NOT A &#8594; C. This is due to the fact that Kyma only supports single linear upgrades.
-- "Smart checks" if job should run its main logic, should be placed inside of job, since implementing an interface which covers all possible scenarios would be to much overengineering. &#8594; If logic of jobs should run depends on the cluster state and not on the target Kyma version.
+- Inside the job we need "smart checks" to determine whether the job should run its main logic, because implementing an interface that covers all possible scenarios would be overengineering. &#8594; The cluster state, not the target Kyma version is decisive whether logic of jobs should run.
 - It should be easy to tag a job at which certain point it should be deprecated.
 Written "by hand" or using some techonology to let pipelines fail, if some jobs exist which should be deprecated.
-- JobManager only supports Kyma deploy and not uninstall, to avoid the situation in which developer misuse jobs to clean up dirty left-overs from `kyma uninstall`.
+- JobManager only supports Kyma `deploy` and not `uninstall`, to prevent that developers misuse jobs to clean up dirty left-overs from `kyma uninstall`.

 - This mechanism supports jobs for two different use cases: The __component-based__ jobs and the __global/component-independent__ jobs
   - __Component-based__: